Skip to main content

 In some papillary and follicular thyroid cancers, the cells have certain changes in the RET gene that cause them to make an abnormal from of the RET kinase protein.
 This abnormal protein helps the cells grow.

-Selpercatinib (Retevmo) is a type of drug known as a RET inhibitor.
-It works by attacking the RET protein.
-This drug can be used to treat advanced papillary or follicular thyroid cancer if the cancer cells have certain types of RET gene changes, and radioactive iodine therapy is not a good option.
+Selpercatinib (Retevmo) and pralsetinib (Gavreto) are drugs known as RET inhibitors.
+They work by attacking the RET protein.
+These drugs can be used to treat advanced papillary or follicular thyroid cancer if the cancer cells have certain types of RET gene changes, and radioactive iodine therapy is not a good option.

-This drug is taken by mouth as capsules, typically twice a day.
+This drug is taken by mouth as capsules or pills, typically twice a day.

 Common side effects of selpercatinib can include dry mouth, diarrhea, constipation, high blood pressure, feeling tired, swelling in the hands or feet, skin rash, high blood sugar levels, low white blood cell or blood platelet counts, and changes in certain other blood tests.